alan-if/alan-docs/_assets-src/sass/README.md

 Since March 11 2019 this project has switched from using [Ruby Sass] to the newest [Dart Sass] because starting from March 26 2019 Ruby Sass will no longer be maintained.

-Since Dart Sass behavior is slightly different from Ruby Sass, anyone working on the repository Sass sources must ensure to switch to Dart Sass to avoid creating divergent CSS stylesheets.
+Since Dart Sass behaviour is slightly different from Ruby Sass, anyone working on the repository Sass sources must ensure to switch to Dart Sass to avoid creating divergent CSS stylesheets.

 The easiest way to install Dart Sass on Windows, and keep it always updated, is to install it via Chocolatey: